crazy-max/IconsRefresh/README.md

 go build -o bin/IconsRefresh.exe -v -ldflags "-s -w -v -H=windowsgui"
 ```

-## How can I help ?
+## How can I help?

 All kinds of contributions are welcome :raised_hands:!
-The most basic way to show your support is to star :star2: the project, or to raise issues :speech_balloon: You can also support this project by [**becoming a sponsor on GitHub**](https://github.com/sponsors/crazy-max) :clap: or by making a [Paypal donation](https://www.paypal.me/crazyws) to ensure this journey continues indefinitely! :rocket:
+The most basic way to show your support is to star :star2: the
+project, or to raise issues :speech_balloon: You can also support this project by
+[**becoming a sponsor on GitHub**](https://github.com/sponsors/crazy-max) :clap: or by making a
+[Paypal donation](https://www.paypal.me/crazyws) to ensure this journey continues indefinitely! :rocket:

 Thanks again for your support, it is much appreciated! :pray: